 A’Famosa Resort & Melaka Wonderland Theme Park and Resort

 Another great place to visit for a day excursion is Melaka Wonderland Theme Park and Resort offering a full day of fun and adventure for the entire family.
 The park has over 11 attractions including tornado chasers and Kamikaze racers.
-The park is plenty of cafes and restaurants and all amenities for families.
+The park has plenty of cafes and restaurants and all amenities for families.

-Additionally, you can try horse riding, paintballing and archery.
+Additionally, you can try horse riding, paintballing, and archery.
 With their award-winning 27-hole golf course and a shopping arcade with more than 70 fashion brands, there truly is something for everyone here!

-Enjoying Melaka River Cruise in Melaka
+Enjoying the Melaka River Cruise in Melaka

 Melaka River Cruise